syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ##  WCF DataService / OData Service

-To consume WCF DataService in Grid control, provide the service link directly to the Grid `datamanager` property.
+To consume WCF DataService in Grid control, provide the service link directly to the  `url` property of Grid  `datamanager` .

 We have an online OData Service `http://js.syncfusion.com/demos/ejServices/Wcf/Northwind.svc/Orders` created specifically for Syncfusion Controls